 My main question is how is it processed?
 Modified food starches are processed either by the use of enzymes or chemicals.
 Since Expandex is a proprietary product, meaning they keep it a secret so that others do not duplicate their idea, we do not have the answer to this question.

-UPDATE: Expandex now links to the various processes allowed for manufacturing modified starches by the FDA.
-They also state it is non-GMO.
-What I take from this, is that though it is non-GMO, it may contain all sorts of chemicals, as may other modified starches.
+UPDATE: The former Expandex website had linked to the various processes allowed for manufacturing modified starches by the FDA.
+Check it out if you are curious about the chemicals allowed to process it.
+They also stated that it was non-GMO.
+What I take from this, is that though it is non-GMO, it may contain all sorts of chemicals, as many other modified starches.

 Is Expandex Safe?